jamesaduncan/osom.guide/src/index.md

 ## A template operating model

 OSOM is a template operating model.
 Each organisation is different, and few organisations would be directly mappable onto OSOM directly.
-Instead, it forms a general approach that should be carefully adapted.
+Instead, it forms a general approach that should be carefully adapted as needed to the organisation.

 The key to adapting an operating model for any organisation is to be aware of the trade-offs being made with each compromise, both positive and negative.
-That way, governance can be established to balance the negative consequences.
+That way, governance can be established to balance the negative consequences, and full advantage can be taken of positive consequences.

 ## Previous documentation